-Working with a sluggish computer could be quite annoying, whether it happens gradually over time or all of a sudden.
+Working with a slow computer could be quite annoying, whether it happens gradually over time or all of a sudden.
 Even if you do try to keep your laptop or PC in good working order, it’s astonishing how rapidly things slow down.
-This article is for you if you’re using Windows, and you’re wondering “Why does my laptop run so slow?”
+This article is for you if you’re using Windows, and you’re saying to yourself “my laptop is slow.”

-There are only a few things more aggravating than a laggy computer.
-Having to wait for your laptop or PC to open a basic web page or MS Office software may make even the most rational person want to throw their computer out.
+There are only a few things more aggravating than a laptop running slow.
+Having to wait a long time for your laptop or PC to open a basic web page or MS Office software may make even the most rational person want to throw their computer out.

-Don’t get rid of your old laptop just yet.
+Don’t get rid of your old, slow laptop just yet.
 To make it run faster, try the tweaks we suggest here.